Germany’s Harz Mountains – Heritage, Scenery and Steam Railway Tours

 - Good quality hotel in the heart of Wernigerode

 Ffestiniog Travel has been escorting groups to Germany’s stunning Harz Mountain region for nearly 20 years – it provides an interesting peak behind the former ‘Iron Curtain’ where a picturesque landscape, enchanting medieval towns and a fantastic steam railway provides a wonderful nostalgic journey into Germany’s past.
-An ideal destination for private groups from rail enthusiasts to history lovers.
+An ideal destination for families and private groups from rail enthusiasts to history lovers.

 The Harzer Schmalspurbahnen (HSB) is one of the only steam-hauled railway networks that still operates a timetabled service throughout the year - where steam trains still remain an essential part of day-to-day travel!
 The steam service attracts over a million passengers annually including local shoppers, school children, commuters, hikers as well as tourists from around the world.

 The railway winds its way through the Harz area, a region that has grown a reputation as a land of ancient fairytales, dark forests, rushing streams and snow-capped mountains.
 In addition to this wonderful scenery are some attractive medieval towns, including the UNESCO World Heritage town of Quedlinburg and picturesque Wernigerode.
 To be able to explore the region by steam train only adds to its appeal.
 Its steam railway covers a 140km network including an ascent up the Harz Mountain’s highest peak, the Brocken, reaching 1,141m and from where the Russians once listened to what was happening in the West during the Cold War.